Stability and instability in saddle point dynamics -- Part I

-By an application of LaSalle's theorem we obtain: \begin{corollary} Let $\varphi$ be $C^2$ and concave-convex on $\mathbb{R}^{n+m}$, then the gradient method \eqref{gradmethod-fullspace} converges to a solution of \eqref{gradmethod-fullspace} which has constant distance from any saddle point. \end{corollary} Thus classifying the limiting behaviour of the gradient method reduces to the problem of finding all solutions {that lie} a constant distance from \textit{any} saddle point.
+Thus classifying the limiting behaviour of the gradient method reduces to the problem of finding all solutions {that lie} a constant distance from \textit{any} saddle point.
 In order to facilitate the presentation of the results, for a given concave-convex function $\varphi$ we define the following sets: \begin{itemize} \item $\bar{\mathcal{S}}$ will denote the set of saddle points of $\varphi$. \item $\mathcal{S}$ will denote the set of solutions to \eqref{gradmethod-fullspace} that are a constant distance from any saddle point of $\varphi$. \end{itemize}

 Note that if $\bar{\mathcal{S}}=\mathcal{S}\ne\emptyset$ then \autoref{LaSalle-result-full-space} gives the convergence of the gradient method to a saddle point.

 Our first main result is that solutions of the gradient method converge to solutions that satisfy an explicit linear ODE.